Employee Time Tracking: The Best Time Clock Systems in 2021

-- Reporting feature
+- Reporting features

-How to Implement Employee Clock In System
+How to Implement an Employee Clock-In System

 In reality, time trackers are used for employee monitoring, not spying.
 They help managers know how working hours are spent so they can estimate the duration it takes to complete projects.
 With that information, clients can be charged accordingly.
 It is especially useful for remote workers working from different geographical locations – it makes collaboration easy.